-Coronavirus cases outside China may be 'tip of the iceberg': WHO
+Coronavirus cases may be 'tip of the iceberg' outside China: WHO

 Few commuters were seen during the morning rush-hour on one of Beijing’s busiest subway lines.
 All were wearing masks.

-One Beijing government official, Zhang Gewho, said it would be harder to curb the spread of the virus as people returned to work.
+One Beijing government official, Zhang Gewho, said it would be be harder to curb the spread of the virus as people returned to work.

 “The capacity of communities and flow of people will greatly increase and the difficulty of virus prevention and control will further rise,” he said.